KaiEkkrin/hexland/README.md

 # Hexland

-This project contains the source code for [Wall & Shadow](https://wallandshadow.io).
+This project contains the source code for Wall & Shadow.
 It is available under the terms of the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0) -- see the LICENSE file.
 Versions of the source code prior to the creation of the LICENSE file (made when the repository was private) are retroactively covered by that license too.

+Wall & Shadow itself is now mothballed because I don't have enough free time to maintain it.
+It may reappear at some point in the future.
+I'm leaving this repository here for posterity.

 ## Building it